CharlesCarley/Cloud/Sample/README.md

 # BookStore

-It a test storage API.
-The purpose of this sample is to provide a working environment to test database access.
+Is a test storage API.
+Its purpose is to provide a working environment to test database access.

 It's split into separate component projects.